kafawi/Daily-Coding-Problem/problems.md

 For example, given `s = "abcba"` and `k = 2`, the longest substring with `k` distinct characters is `"bcb"`.

 [solution](SOLUTIONS/p013/concept.md)

+time: 2,5 h -> i didnt understand the problem correctly, so i missed one particular condition.
+Medication was taken.
+Lesson to lern: make sure, you understand the problem right!

+---